 What Is the Halloween Solar Deadline?

-Why Halloween 2024 Is Spookier Than Usual: The Many Unknowns Going Into 2025
+Why this Halloween Is Spookier Than Usual

 1. What will the 2024 elections mean for the future of the 30% Federal Solar Tax Credit?